noahmumma/honeypy/README.md

 </p>

 <h3>Step 6</h3>
 Once either honeypot is running, activity is logged in real time.
-These logs can be:</p>
+These logs can be:

-- Reviewed manually</p>
+- Reviewed manually
-- Ingested into a SIEM</p>
+- Ingested into a SIEM
-- Used for behavioral analysis</p>
+- Used for behavioral analysis
-- Correlated with firewall or IDS alerts</p>
+- Correlated with firewall or IDS alerts
 <p>
 </p>
 This project shows hands-on experience for understanding attacker behavior and integrating deception-based security techniques into a defensive strategy